Nature Code of Conduct

 PSNZ expects its members and those eligible for entering PSNZ exhibitions, competitions or salons to work ethically at all times and comply with the rules relating to the exhibitions, competitions and salons.

-Photographs or images submitted for exhibitions, competitions or salons organised by or associated with PSNZ must be taken by the entrant.
+Photographs or images submitted for exhibitions, competitions or salons organised by or associated with PSNZ must be taken or made by the entrant.
 For composites, this includes all elements making up the final work.

 Where such photographs or images are selected for exhibitions, competitions or salons, they shall not be re-entered in the same or different format in any section of that exhibition in any subsequent year, either under the same title or using a different title.